ganeti/ganeti/doc/design-storagespace.rst

   [...]
   Cluster parameters:
     - [...]
-    - enabled storage methods: plain (default), drbd, lvm, rados
+    - enabled storage types: plain (default), drbd, lvm, rados
     - [...]

-``gnt-node list-storage`` will not be affected by any changes, since this design describes only free storage reporting for non-shared storage methods.
+``gnt-node list-storage`` will not be affected by any changes, since this design describes only free storage reporting for non-shared storage types.

 Allocator changes
 -----------------